audreysung/Google-Data-Analytics-Capstone-Bellabeat/README.md

 **Limitations**
 - Only 30 people participated in this dataset, which brings up the concern of sampling bias.
 In addition, demographics like gender or age are unknown.
 - The timing of this dataset is not only old but also limited because it occurred in 2016 and happened for a span of 2 months.
-- In Google Sheets, I checked the dataset for unique user IDs: 33 users for daily activity, daily calories, daily intensities, and daily steps; 24 users for sleep; and 8 users for weight.
+- In Microsoft Excel, I checked the dataset for unique user IDs: 33 users for daily activity, daily calories, daily intensities, and daily steps; 24 users for sleep; and 8 users for weight.
 These numbers differ from 30 respondents involved in this survey.

 ## 3. Process
 For the Process phase, I decided to use R because it will be a helpful tool to clean and analyze my data.
 Below, I described how I cleaned the following datasets: daily activity, sleep, and weight.